Kopaonik ski resort

-Kopaonik ski resort or Kopaonik ski center (Ски центар Копаоник) is a mountain resort and the largest center of winter tourism in Serbia.
+Kopaonik ski resort or Kopaonik ski center (Ски-центар Копаоник) is a mountain resort and the largest center of winter tourism in Serbia.
 Located on the slopes of Kopaonik Mountain, it is mainly a destination for skiing and snowboarding, but also offers various other activities like tennis.
 In the area, there are several hotels and hostels, cafes, bars and night clubs.

 History

 Kopaonik ski resort was established in 1964, when the first chairlift was opened.
 In 1981, Kopaonik Mountain was proclaimed a national park of Serbia.
 In the same year, the International Ski Federation (FIS) recognized ski resort as an international ski center.

 In 1999, it was bombed several times as the Serbian Armed Forces military base is located nearby.

 Features

 As of 2025, Kopaonik ski resort has 25 ski lifts, with 55 km of ski slopes for all categories.
 With around 55 km of alpine ski runs and 12 km of cross country runs, it is the largest ski resort in Serbia.
 Among other features, it has night skiing run and artificial snow system covering most of the resort.

 Kopaonik has mild winters with high levels of snowfall, and on average about 200 sunny days annually with 160 days covered with snow.

-Kopaonik ski resort is being considered as one of the best ski resorts in South East Europe, with outstanding beginner and lower-intermediate terrain for skiers.
+Kopaonik ski resort has been described as one of the best ski resorts in South East Europe, with beginner and lower-intermediate terrain for skiers.